Review of 2017 Medical Office Software

 This is another project management software solution.
 Like Redbooth and Quickbase, it offers several features to help your medical practice remain within HIPAA guidelines, including robust encryption and an open security audit policy.
 Load balancers, intrusion detection systems, and multiple firewalls help increase security even further.

-We would have rated Projectplace higher, but it is more expensive than other project management systems.
-Subscriptions start at $29 per user, per month.
-Additionally, it does not integrate with other software programs as easily, though it supports as many users as you need for your practice.
+Projectplace is slightly more expensive than some other project management systems we’ve reviewed with subscriptions starting at $29 per user, per month.
+Additionally, it supports as many users as you need for your practice.
 (Read our full review here.)

 We like Tenrox’s dedication to security.
 The company has received certifications from SO-27001 and the AICPA, and it is ideal for project management when the goal is to create systems that produce maximum profitability.
 (Read our full review here.)